 The German word emerged in the mid-1800s as a theory in music to describe the all-embracing art form.
 Architects also connected with the term, acknowledging that their profession could no longer be defined as simply as a collection of numbers and measurements.
 They would now be tradesmen, responsible for creating not only the structure, but also the interior design, the general aesthetic, and how each endeavour fit into its surrounding landscape.

 Today, this German theory is something that Westbank’s Ian Gillespie takes very seriously.
 Gillespie’s portfolio of work in Vancouver includes, to name a few, the Shangri-La, Woodward’s, Telus Garden, and the Fairmont Pacific Rim.
-Dedicated to art in all forms, Westbank has curated a pop-up art exhibit in Vancouver called Fight for Beauty.
+Dedicated to art in all forms, Westbank has curated a pop-up art exhibit in Vancouver called Fight for Beauty (running until Feb.
+4, 2018).
 On display: paintings, sculptures, and installations created by renowned creatives, exclusively commissioned to sit in Westbank’s structures.

 Standing tall on the mouth of the Fairmont Pacific Rim, Fight for Beauty’s exterior is bold, bright, and marked with magenta and white.
 Inside, quite the opposite: the massive, canopy-like structure is lined from wall to wall with rich, dark wood floors and warm, inviting lighting.
 At the entrance, visitors can grab an earpiece and listen to a 58-minute tour narrated by Gillespie, floating amongst the maquettes of past and future buildings on display and learning about Westbank’s goal in creating multi-purpose urban spaces alongside renowned architects like Kengo Kuma and Bjarke Ingels.